maubanel/GMS2-Perforce/workspaces/README.md

 ##### `Step 4.`\|`GMP`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Come up with your own workspace name.
+I usually combine the name of the stream and name the computer it is for (laptop, desktop etc...).
+It defaults to your user directory which will work for me, but you can change it.
 If you want to connect to a stream depot you can only set up a single workspace to a single streamed project.
 Click on the <kbd>Browse</kbd> button and select the stream you want to subscribe to (includes the name and the branch/stream).
 You can switch streams later on.

 ![set up stream](images/setUpStream.png)